Crossing in Time by D. L. Orton

 Orton creates a world you may not want to be living in yourself, but you want her characters to survive, and most of all to find each other, so love survives in this world.

-Guest review contributed by Dots Words and Whispers.
+This guest review was contributed by Dots Words and Whispers.
 This blog focuses on YA lit but has a strong commitment to review books from a variety of genres because part of their mission statement is that they believe reading broadens a person’s perspective on the world.